 As a foreign private issuer listed on the Nasdaq Capital Market, we are subject to corporate governance listing standards.
 However, rules permit a foreign private issuer like us to follow the corporate governance practices of its home country.
 Certain corporate governance practices in the Cayman Islands, which is our home country, may differ significantly from corporate governance listing standards.
-For example, under Cayman Islands law, we are not required to hold annual shareholders meetings every year, and we generally follow home country practice with respect to annual meetings and did not hold an annual meeting of shareholders in 2021.
-We held an Extraordinary General Meeting on March 15, 2021, to request shareholder approval of the 2017 Omnibus Incentive Plan (as defined below).
+For example, under Cayman Islands law, we are not required to hold annual shareholders meetings every year, and we generally follow home country practice with respect to annual meetings and did not hold an annual meeting of shareholders in 2022.
 We expect to hold annual shareholders meetings in the future only if there are matters that require shareholders' approval.